panos-kosmidis/protos/README.md

 ## Development Stack

-CoreJS provides a set of APIs that allow the framework to be extended in all sorts of ways.
+Protos provides a set of APIs that allow the framework to be extended in all sorts of ways.
 Use it either to contribute new functionality &amp; components to it, or to enhance it with the needs of your team/organization.

 ### Drivers